killermann/facilitator-cards/content/blog/adding-modularity-to-your-facilitation-planning.md

 ### For Planning vs. For Prep vs. In the Moment

 I haven't teased out planning, prep, and in-the-moment modularity yet.
 I've presented all three above, at different times.
-And that's because modularity is useful for facilitators in all three of those situations!
+And that's because modularity is useful for facilitators in all three of those situations.

-But it's not a take it all or leave it thing: **you can benefit from modularity in _just_ your planning, or just for planning and prep, even if you don't go full leap frog with your group**.
+But it's not a take it all or leave it thing: **you can benefit from modularity in _just_ your planning, or just for planning & prep** -- even if you don't go full leap frog with your group.

 #### Modular Planning